Tolubayev/BookmakerServer/README.md

 4. Run locally [F5]

 Expected:
-Must open swagger page for api.
-Like [http://localhost:57358/swagger/ui/index]
+Browser should open swagger page of the api.
+For instance [http://localhost:57358/swagger/ui/index]

 One may perform calls from swagger or/and to use Githubsearcher application.
 See: https://github.com/Tolubayev/GithubSearcher.
 This is a standalone react app.

+You may also deploy the api to ISS, if you'd like.

 # Description